EddieBer/OnlineProductionControl/README.md

 <h2>Description</h2>
-This project dealt with the development of an application that would display data collected from the machines on the shop floor with high-frequency.
+This project dealt with the development of an application that would display data collected from the machines on the shop floor in Real-time.

+The organization for which I performed this project  had a lot of valuable information on the shop floor that it couldn't collect and analyze in an efficient manner.

+<h4>Project Goals:</h4>
+1.
 <br />